• About Us

 Tipu Sultan’s Fort

-Also known as, Tashk-e-Jannat, which means “Heaven’s Envy”, Tipu Sultan’s Fort is a destination that is of interest to all the visitors at Nandi Hills.
+Also known as, Tashk-e-Jannat, which means “Heaven’s Envy”, Tipu Sultan’s Fort is a destination that interests all the visitors at Nandi Hills.

-The fort was actually built by Haidar Ali but Tipu Sultan completed it.
+The fort was built by Haidar Ali, but Tipu Sultan completed it.
 Standing atop the hills, the fort features five arches with minarets, showing off the beautiful art and architecture of the ancient era.

 The walls and ceilings of the fort are engraved with beautiful paintings.
 The beautifully designed towers and archways of the fort act as a major attraction for tourists.
 It was once the summer residence of Tipu Sultan.